 Kazimier Samujlo – First Trumpet

 Following his graduation from Queens University Teachers College Kazimier entered the teaching profession in Ontario.
-For the next 30 years he was active as a music teacher and performer throughout Eastern Ontario.
-During this period he was appointed conductor of the Nepean Community Choir, the Polish Padereweski Choir and the Petawawa Legion Community Band.
+For the next 30 years he was active as a music teacher and performer throughout eastern Ontario.
+During this period, he was appointed conductor of the Nepean Community Choir, the Polish Paderewski Choir and the Petawawa Legion Community Band.
 For 18 years Kazimier was the leader of the International Set Dance Band.
-He was also an active performer on trumpet with the Ottawa Symphony Orchestra, the Ottawa Valley Festival Orchestra, the Pembroke Swing Band.
-Kazimier has performed extensively as a trumpet soloist including concerts in Poland, Russia, Germany, Italy and Cuba.
+He was also an active performer on trumpet with the Ottawa Symphony Orchestra, the Ottawa Valley Festival Orchestra and the Pembroke Swing Band.
+Kazimier has performed extensively as a trumpet soloist including concerts in Poland, Russia, Germany, Holland, Italy, Australia and Cuba.

 Christine Hansen – French horn